A Bit of Background on Endangered Species and Animals

 The sub-species of gorilla known as the mountain gorilla exists in the wild in two small regions: the Virunga Volcanoes region at the borders of Uganda, Rwanda, and the Democratic Republic of Congo, and the Bwindi Impenetrable National Park in Uganda.

-These animals are threatened by hunting and human encroachment for agriculture and timber.
+These animals are threatened by hunting and human encroachment on agriculture and timber.
 While eco-tourism may help to protect these small populations, there is a risk of spreading human illnesses to the animals.

 - Scientific name: Diceros bicornis